 Blankenburg Castle

-High above the city of Blankenburg with a broad view of the Harz foothills, the Baroque Blankenburg Castle is easily reachable from many places.
-We started our hiking from the castle garden.
-The garden is well maintained and has many viewpoints.
+High above the city of Blankenburg, offering a broad view of the Harz foothills, the Baroque Blankenburg Castle is easily reachable from many places.
+We began our hike from the castle garden, which is well-maintained and has numerous viewpoints.

 Michaelstein Monastery

-Michaelstein Monastry is only about two kilometres away from the centre of Blankenburg.
-In the 12th century, a group of Cistercian monks founded this monastery.
-The monastery gardens grow old medicinal and herbal plants as well as local fruit and vegetables.
-Many ponds are raising local trouts.
-With its natural setting, the monastery provides a tranquil and idyllic atmosphere.
-We had a simple lunch, the fresh grilled trout with typical German potato salad.
+Michaelstein Monastery is just about two kilometres away from the centre of Blankenburg.
+Founded in the 12th century by a group of Cistercian monks, the monastery grows ancient medicinal and herbal plants, as well as local fruit and vegetables in the gardens.
+Numerous ponds on the grounds raise local trouts.
+Set in a natural environment, the monastery offers a tranquil and idyllic atmosphere.
+For lunch, we enjoyed a simple meal of fresh grilled trout paired with typical German potato salad.

 Hamburger Wappen (part of the Devil’s Wall)

-Hamburger Wappen is another striking rock formation, which resembles the coat of arms of Hamburg.
-The rock itself is up to 40 metres high.
-It only took us 10 minutes to hike there from the parking place.
-We had a short rest in the sandstone cave on the slope opposite.
+Hamburger Wappen is another impressive rock formation, resembling the coat of arms of Hamburg, and stands up to 40 metres high.
+It only took us 10 minutes to hike there from the parking place, and we took a short break in the sandstone cave on the slope opposite.

 Falkenstein Castle

-Falkenstein is a fortified castle that sat high above the Selke valley for many centuries.
-The castle site covers an area of about 310 x 90 metres.
-From the nearest parking place to the castle site, it took about 30 minutes of walking.
-Therefore, only a few tourists were there in the late afternoon.
+Falkenstein is a fortified castle that has overlooked the Selke valley for many centuries, sitting high above.
+The castle site spans an area of about 310 x 90 metres.
+It took us approximately 30 minutes to walk from the nearest parking place to the castle site, so there were only a few tourists there in the late afternoon.

 5th Day: Quedlinburg Castle Hill, Gegensteine near Ballenstedt (part of Evil’s Wall), Stiege Castle, Walkenried Monastry